iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

     * The `CallSite` points to the `HelloInvoke.callme method`.
   * a [`MemberName`](http://hg.openjdk.java.net/jdk/hs/file/ea0d0781c63c/src/java.base/share/classes/java/lang/invoke/MemberName.java).
 In our example, this is returned by <a href="http://hg.openjdk.java.net/jdk/hs/file/ea0d0781c63c/src/java.base/share/classes/java/lang/invoke/Invokers.java#l520">Invokers.linkToTargetMethod</a>
-which generates a LambdaForm according to the type of the method we're trying to invoke:
+which generates a LambdaForm (based solely on the `type` of the method we're trying to invoke):

 ```
 static MemberName linkToTargetMethod(MethodType mtype) {